 Adult showers are opposite the Dining Hall.
 These showers are for adult leaders and camp staff only.
 Scouts are not permitted to use them.
-Adults are permitted to use the Scout showers (located on the left fork near Smalls Bisses and on King's Highway and Sanday Bisses and Sa

-Smoky Pines and on King's Highway near Sassamon) as well.
+Adults are permitted to use the Scout showers (located on the left fork near Smoky Pines and on King's Highway near Sassamon) as well.